AreebaShahid6/Pong-Arcade/README.md

 Simple controls: Move your paddle up and down using the keyboard.
 Hurdle Challenge: A hurdle moves up and down, adding an extra level of difficulty.
 Score Tracking: The game keeps track of your score as you play.
-Python Turtle Module: Lightweight and easy to understand graphics using the built-in Turtle module in Python.
+Python Turtle Module: Lightweight and easy-to-understand graphics using the built-in Turtle module in Python.
 Game Controls
 Use the W key to move the paddle up.
 Use the S key to move the paddle down.